-- mobilization or manipulation of the spinal joints that may be causing a pinched nerve
+- mobilisation or manipulation of the spinal joints that may be causing a pinched nerve

-- recognizing triggers of headaches, and to avoid them
+- advice to recognise triggers of headaches in order to avoid them

-In many cases, results can be seen within weeks and long term relief is quite common.
+In many cases, results can be seen in a short period of time and long term relief is quite common.

-The most common cause of tension headaches are mechanical issues in the upper back and neck, especially the upper neck which loses normal motion.
-People who hold desk jobs will tend to suffer from headaches for this reason.
+They are normally due to mechanical issues in the upper back and neck.Those with desk jobs will tend to suffer from this type of headache.

 Each year, millions of people in the Australia experience migraine headaches, and about 75% are women.
 Migraines are intense and throbbing headaches that are often associated with nausea and sensitivity to light or noise.
 They can last from as little as a few hours to as long as a few days.
 Many of those who suffer from migraines experience visual symptoms called an “aura” just prior to an attack that is often described as seeing flashing lights or that everything takes on a dream-like appearance.

 Migraine sufferers usually have their first attack before age 30 (although can occur in the teens), and they tend to run in families, supporting the notion that there is a genetic component to them.
-Some people have attacks several times a month; others have less than one a year.
-Most people find that migraine attacks occur less frequently and become less severe as they get older.
+Some people have attacks several times a month.

 Migraine headaches are caused by a constriction of the blood vessels in the brain, followed by a dilation of blood vessels.
-During the constriction of the blood vessels there is a decrease in blood flow, which is what leads to the visual symptoms that many people experience.
-Even in people who don’t experience the classic migraine aura, most of them can tell that an attack is immanent.
-Once the blood vessels dilate, there is a rapid increase in blood pressure inside the head.
-It is this increased pressure that leads to the pounding headache.
-Each time the heart beats it sends another shock wave through the carotid arteries in the neck up into the brain.
+During the constriction of the blood vessels there is a decrease in blood flow, which is leads to the visual symptoms.
+Once the blood vessels dilate, there is a rapid increase in blood pressure inside the head that leads to the pounding headache.